-A bond barbell doesn’t necessarily have to have an equal weight on both sides—it can be tilted in one direction or another based on the investors’ outlook and yield requirements.
+A bond barbell doesn’t necessarily need to have equal weight on both sides—it can be heavier on one end, based on an investor's outlook and yield requirements.

 Benefits of the Barbell

-The potential benefits of a barbell strategy are:
+The potential benefits of investing using a barbell strategy are:

-- The fact that the short-term bonds mature frequently provides the investor with the liquidity and flexibility to deal with emergencies.
+- Short-term bonds mature frequently, providing the investor with the liquidity and flexibility to deal with emergencies.

 What Are the Risks?

 The primary risk of this approach lies in the longer-term end of the barbell.
-Long-term bonds tend to be much more volatile than their short-term counterparts, so there is the potential for capital losses if rates rise (as prices fall) and the investor elects to sell the bonds prior to their maturity.
+Long-term bonds tend to be much more volatile than their short-term counterparts, so there is the potential for capital losses if rates rise (bond prices fall when rates rise) and the investor elects to sell the bonds prior to their maturity.
 If the investor has the ability to hold the bonds until they mature, the intervening fluctuations won’t have a negative impact.